Nutrition and Oral Health for Seniors

 Other soft or easy to consume foods for people with chewing difficulty include: hot cereals, puddings, yogurt, cut watermelon, applesauce, canned fruits and veggies, cottage cheese, and other soft cheeses (14).
 Remember, everyone tolerates food differently.
 Experiment to find the best fit.

-Supporting Seniors in Getting the Dental Care They Need
+Supporting Seniors in Getting the Oral Health Care They Need

-By now I hope you understand the impact that oral health can have on the nutritional well being and overall health of an older adult.
-Dental for seniors is an important issue that can be easy to over look in the everyday hustle of life.
+By now I hope you understand the impact that nutrition and oral health can have on the well being and overall health of an older adult.
+Nutrition and oral health for seniors is an important issue that can be easy to over look in the everyday hustle of life.

 If you are a family member, caregiver, or healthcare provider for an older adult, you probably want to know – what can I do to help?